 CA/ds worked with the owner and the interior designer to renovate an existing 7,400 sq. ft. bow truss structure to create a new boutique for the clients’ hi-end fashion business.

 The space was renovated to create display vignettes to optimize the space and elegantly showcase the designer pieces.
-We created unique wall mounted display areas, as well as inlay tile patterns to draw your eye through the space.
+We created unique wall mounted display areas, that work well with the diamond pattern walnut floor to draw your eye through the space.

 The original bow truss roof structure was revealed after being covered for 70 years and became the central feature of the space.
 New skylights cascade the space with natural light.

 Hill Mechanical Group looked to COOK ARCHITECTURAL Design Studio to realize their vision of converting neglected office space into an innovative, technology-driven facility that functions as a useful resource for collaboration with their peers and demonstrates their digitally-guided fabrication capabilities.
 The carefully coordinated design effort and demonstrative details resulted in a professional workspace that functions as a living model of the clients technological and fabrication capabilities.

 COOK ARCHITECTURAL Design Studio (CA/ds) worked with the New York based LALIQUE team bringing to life their new showroom in the Merchandise Mart.
 CA/ds provided space planning services for this 1,700 sq. ft. tenant relocation and build-out.
 The scope of work included integrating leather fabric walls to create the ambience the client desired to display its crystal line.